dvdmtw98/notes/notes-vault/blockchain/ethereum/ethereum-basics.md

 Contract creation transactions don’t need to have ether
 Gas fee equivalent to the size of the contract will be charged

+#### Ethereum Clients

+**Remote clients** do not store a local copy of the blockchain
+They operate like wallets allowing the creation and broadcast of transactions
+They are completely reliant on full nodes to provide them with information

+**Light clients** are similar to SPV clients in [[bitcoin|Bitcoin]]
+They verify the block headers and using Merkle proof to verify that the transaction is present in a block

+Fast sync skips full transaction validation until it synced to the tip of the blockchain